-American Tower owns and operates more than 220,000 cell towers throughout the US, Asia, Latin America, Europe, and Africa.
-It also owns and/or operates 28 data centers in 10 US markets after acquiring CoreSite.
-On its towers, the company has a very concentrated customer base, with most revenue in each market being generated by just the top few mobile carriers.
-The company operates more than 40,000 towers in the US, which accounted for almost half of the company's total revenue in 2023.
-Outside the US, American Tower operates over 75,000 towers in India, almost 50,000 towers in Latin America (dominated by Brazil), 30,000 towers in Europe, and nearly 25,000 towers in Africa.
+American Tower owns and operates about 150,000 wireless towers throughout the US, Asia, Latin America, Europe, and Africa.
+It also owns and/or operates 30 data centers in 11 US markets after acquiring CoreSite.
+On its towers, the company has a very concentrated customer base, with most revenue in each market generated by the top few mobile carriers.
+The company operates more than 40,000 towers in the US, which accounted for about half of total revenue in 2024.
+Outside the US, American Tower operates about 48,000 towers in Latin America (dominated by Brazil), 27,000 towers in Europe, and 32,000 towers in Africa.
 American Tower operates as a REIT.

 Market capitalization, or "market cap", is the aggregate market value of a company represented in a dollar amount.
 Since it represents the “market” value of a company, it is computed based on the current market price (CMP) of its shares and the total number of outstanding shares.